-Freelancers and contractors may have to attend more interviews than most.
-It's a chance to hone their skills, say 1st Contact Umbrella.
+Freelancers and contractors may have to attend more job interviews than most.
+It’s a chance to hone your skills.

-The following tips can help you prepare for interview success:
+The following job interview tips can help you prepare for interview success:

 This may seem silly, but it is useful to practise a few answers to the typical questions that may be asked in an interview.
 This is a good way to ensure that you include all the important information in your answers, and it will prevent you from being completely thrown-off by questions you did not anticipate.